Home

 Advert

-Clarification, Could 6, 2022: This story has been up to date to mirror that Austin is the primary Texas metropolis to make use of native tax dollars for a “guaranteed revenue” program, and that other Texas cities have experimented with similar applications using different kinds of funding.
+Clarification, May 6, 2022: This story has been updated to mirror that Austin is the first Texas metropolis to use local tax dollars for a “guaranteed earnings” program, and that other Texas cities have experimented with related programs using different sorts of funding.

 Quelle: www.click2houston.com